 All archived audio is stored in the native format in which it's logged.
-For line, AM and FM sources, Windows Media Audio is used, with the same bit-rate as the logger (selectable for lines, 32kbps for AM and 64kbps for FM).
-Internet streams are stored as .aac or .mp3 depending on the incoming stream format, while legacy DAB services are stored as .mp2 and DAB+ services as .mp4.
+For line sources, Windows Media Audio is used, with the same bit-rate as the logger (selectable for lines, 32kbps for AM and 64kbps for FM).
+Internet streams are stored as .aac or .mp3 depending on the incoming stream format.